AlexDkj/DirectoryMonitoring/README.md

 ./sniffer or ./sniffer -p pathofdirectory

-User give input at runtime when using program ./sniffer
+User give pat of directory as input at runtime when using program ./sniffer